WormBase/website-public/README.md

 **First, build the static assets:**

     cd client/
-    npm install  # install dependencies, only necessary if (devD/d)ependencies in package.json have changed npm run build
+    npm install  # alternatively, yarn install
+    npm run build  # alternatively, yarn run build

 - **Note**: You might see `npm install` and `npm run build` several times in this README.
 Here is some explanation:
     - The former needs to be re-run when and **only when** new (devD/d)ependencies are declared in client/package.json
     - The latter needs to be re-run when and **only when** a JS, CSS, or image file is modified
     - It’s always safe to do either command any time during development
+    - If you have setup a **post-checkout** githook to automate static asset re-build, you may skip this step when and **only when you checkout a branch**.
+If you modify a JS or CSS file, or if you merge in changes involving JS or CSS, you still need to manually re-build with `npm install` (or `yarn install`) and `npm run build` (or `yarn run build`).
     - The client/mode_modules and client/build folder contain only derived/auto-generated content.
 The client/node_modules folder is created and modified by `npm install`. the client/build folder is created and modified by `npm run build`.
 Both are considered safe to delete and recreate by calling the respective command during development.
 (So please don’t modify content of the folder manually, as the change won’t persist).
 - **Note**: If you are making changes to JS, CSS and images, you may want to automate and speed up the re-build step with instructions below to Setup development enviroment for JS and CSS development.

-**Then, setup githook to automatically re-build the static assets _after checking out a branch_**

-    yarn --version  # check if Yarn (https://yarnpkg.com) is installed, install it if necessary
-    # ensure you are at project root (for example `cd ..` if necessary)
-    ln -s ../../githooks/post-checkout .git/hooks/post-checkout

-- **Note**: **Only** works for checking out a branch.
-If you modify a JS or CSS file, or if you merge in changes involving JS or CSS, you still need to manually re-build with `npm install` (or `yarn install`) and `npm run build` (or `yarn run build`), or follow the instructions below to Setup development enviroment for JS and CSS development
-- `yarn` is mostly equivalent to `npm`.
-Yarn is required here, because `yarn install` is faster than `npm install`, hence can be run frequently, such as after `git checkout`.

-**Finally, to run the app using the built-in Catalyst server:**
+**Then, to run the app using the built-in Catalyst server:**

     # ensure you are at project root (for example `cd ..` if necessary)
     ./script/wormbase_server.pl -p 8000 -r -d